 PLEASE - NO MUDDY SHOES IN THE SCHOOL AT THE END!

-The swimming pool will be open this year from 1-3pm.
+The swimming pool MAY be open this year from 1-3pm.
 Find it by going through the car-parking/tennis courts, and leave shoes outside.
 Please shower before you swim!

 There is a free full cooked English breakfast for all runners and marshals in the school cafeteria after the race - please come along!